SEO vs CRO: Which Is Better?

 Here’s another testament to the fact that lots of traffic doesn’t necessarily mean lots of conversions: If the keywords you’re targeting aren’t specified enough, you might be attracting the wrong audience.

-All of this is not to imply that you should only focus on strategies that lead to conversions, because quite the opposite is true.
+All of this is not to imply that you should only focus on strategies that lead to conversions because quite the opposite is true.
 If you don’t have a good amount of traffic coming to your website, you won’t see the results you seek.

 Instead, you need a strategy that combines both SEO and CRO.
 The two shouldn’t be in competition.
 In fact, they should work together to bring you positive results.
 Here are a few tips for integrating both SEO and CRO into your plan for growth and profit:

 - Plan your content wisely.
 Most of the people who come across your content online will only skim over it.
 A few might read it in its entirety, but even fewer will read it and take action.
 When someone lands on your website, it’s an opportunity for you to connect with them.
 Instead of looking at this situation as an opportunity for an immediate conversion, view it as an opportunity to establish yourself as an authority and build trust with that individual.
-Try to secure an email address by offering something of value, such as free content or other helpful download.
+Try to secure an email address by offering something of value, such as free content or another helpful download.

 - Build quality links.
 Search engines view links from other sites as votes of your site’s quality.
 The process of building quality links is a proven way to boost your position in search engine results, but it isn’t always easy.
 It begins with creating stellar content that brings something fresh and new to a topic.
 Doing so will encourage authoritative websites to link to your content.
 It wouldn’t be wise to create mediocre content and hope an authoritative site will link to it, though.
 Aim to provide something of value, and the links will come naturally.